Navigating Workers’ Comp for On-the-Job Motor Vehicle Accidents: Understanding the Complexities for New Jersey Employees

 • Contact a Workers’ Comp Lawyer: Given the complexities of filing a workers’ comp claim after a motor vehicle accident, consulting with an experienced lawyer can help protect your rights and ensure you receive all the benefits you’re entitled to.

-Contact Hartman Duff, LLC for Help With Your Workers’ Compensation Claim in New Jersey
+Contact Hartman Duff for Help With Your Workers’ Compensation Claim in New Jersey

-If you’ve been injured in a motor vehicle accident while on the job, the legal team at Hartman Duff, LLC is here to help.
+If you’ve been injured in a motor vehicle accident while on the job, the legal team at Hartman Duff is here to help.
 Our experienced workers’ compensation lawyers understand the challenges injured workers face and are committed to helping you navigate the complexities of your claim.

 Call us today at 609-853-5579 for a free consultation, or fill out our online contact form to speak directly with one of our knowledgeable attorneys.
 Let us help you secure the compensation you deserve.